laiszig/rocketseat-nlw8-origin/README.md

 ## Rocketseat Next Level Week 8.
 ## Origin Trail.

-### Development of a complete application using HTML/CSS, JS and Angular.
+### Development of a complete application using HTML/CSS and JS.
 ## DoctorCare - Medical Assistance